Makati Skyscrapers

-The Makati Super Crunch was a Filipino professional basketball team based in Makati.
+The Makati Skyscrapers were a Philippine professional basketball team based in Makati.
 The team last competed in the Maharlika Pilipinas Basketball League (MPBL) from 2018 to 2023 and played its home games at Makati Coliseum.

-The team began play in the 2018–19 season as the Makati Skyscrapers and has since gone under multiple names.
-In the 2023 season, the team was acquired owned and sponsored by sports betting platform and former MPBL title sponsor OKBet and were renamed the Makati OKBet Kings.
+The team began play in the 2018–19 season and has since gone under multiple names under a title sponsor.
+In the 2023 season, the team was acquired owned and sponsored by sports betting platform and former MPBL title sponsor OKBet.

 The team also competed in Filbasket as the AFP–FSD Makati Cavaliers, and in the Chooks-to-Go Pilipinas 3x3.

 History

 2018–2020: Initial success

 On April 10, 2018, the City Government of Makati launched the Makati Skyscrapers as one of 16 expansion teams for the MPBL's 2018–19 season.
 Out of those 16 expansion teams, Makati was the team with the best record, finishing 21–4, only behind the league-leading Bataan Risers.
 This success, however, cannot be matched in the playoffs, as the second-seeded team in the North were swept by the seventh-seeded Quezon City Capitals in the First Round.

 The team was able to continue their winning prowess in the 2019–20 season, finishing 22–8 and claiming the North Division's third seed.
 In the playoffs, the team first swept Bulacan in the First Round and beat Manila in a close series in the Division Semifinals.

 Makati made its first appearance in the Division Finals, and were challenged to face against the defending champion San Juan Knights.
 After losing to San Juan in game 1 as the visiting team, the team was set to host game 2 at home.
 However, due to the COVID-19 pandemic in the Philippines, game 2 would be moved to San Juan to be played Behind closed doors.
 Still, Makati persevered and forced a game 3 by a close margin.
 Later on, the league suspended play as the pandemic continuously affected the country, forcing the Division Finals to be halted after game 2.